-- Highway Number
+- Highway Number Utility Type

 - County

-- Utility Type

-- Utility Owner
+Utility Owner

-The Utility Classification Criteria require that only one franchise be issued to each utility owner for each type of utility, within each county or section of county, on each highway.
+The Utility Classification Criteria recommendation is that only one franchise be issued to each utility owner for each type of utility, within each county or section of county, on each highway.
 Once a franchise is issued, each additional utility accommodation application will be treated as an amendment to the original franchise based on the Classification Criteria.